blu-sta/HK-Rando-4-Log-Display/README.md

 ### Settings Tab - App Settings

-Buttons to compare and set the state of Grouping and Sorting for each tab Current state is highlighted
+Buttons to compare and set the state of the Helper, Tracker and Spoiler tabs Current states are highlighted

 ### Bottom Bar